 I got in touch with James Phillips by booking a hydration strategy video call and we formulated a plan for Daytona.

-I felt the advice from James really helped my performance and I'm looking forward to partnering with PH to help nail my hydration strategy this season.
+I felt the advice from James really helped my performance and I'm looking forward to partnering with Precision Fuel & Hydration to help nail my hydration strategy this season.

 As well as hydration, which other areas of performance are you working on this year?